Reformed Christianity: Politics and society

 In another factor in the rise of democracy in the Anglo-American world, Calvin favored a mixture of democracy and aristocracy as the best form of government (mixed government).
 He appreciated the advantages of democracy.
 His political thought aimed to safeguard the rights and freedoms of ordinary men and women.
 In order to minimize the misuse of political power he suggested dividing it among several institutions in a system of checks and balances (separation of powers).
 Finally, Calvin taught that if worldly rulers rise up against God they should be put down.
-In this way, he and his followers stood in the vanguard of resistance to political absolutism and furthered the cause of democracy.
+In this way, he and his followers stood in the vanguard of resistance to political absolutism and furthered the cause of democracy, although Calvin himself was alarmed about his arguments being used for revolutionary movements.
 The Congregationalists who founded Plymouth Colony (1620) and Massachusetts Bay Colony (1628) were convinced that the democratic form of government was the will of God.
 Enjoying self-rule, they practiced separation of powers.
-Rhode Island, Connecticut, and Pennsylvania, founded by Roger Williams, Thomas Hooker, and William Penn, respectively, combined democratic government with a limited freedom of religion that did not extend to Catholics (Congregationalism being the established, tax-supported religion in Connecticut.
-These colonies became safe havens for persecuted religious minorities, including Jews.)
+Rhode Island, Connecticut, and Pennsylvania, founded by Roger Williams, Thomas Hooker, and William Penn, respectively, combined democratic government with a limited freedom of religion that did not extend to Catholics (Congregationalism being the established, tax-supported religion in Connecticut).
+These colonies became safe havens for persecuted religious minorities, including Jews.